Dhorcahx/Data-Analysis-Projects-3/README.md

 ### Data Modelling

-Automatically derived relationships which can be adjusted to remove and replace unwanted relationships with the required.
+Automatically derived relationships which can be adjusted to add remove and replace unwanted relationships with the required.
 5 tables;
 - consumer preferences
 - consumers
 - ratings